Beird0/TT07_8-Bit_Register/docs/info.md

 ## How to test

-The 8 inputs are saved to the 8 outputs on a clock pulse.
+The 8 inputs are saved to the 8 outputs.
 Use the push button to save and hold.